robbievanleeuwen/section-properties/README.md

 * **Robbie van Leeuwen** - [GitHub](https://github.com/robbievanleeuwen)

-⋅⋅⋅If you have any issues with the analysis or find any bugs, feel free to raise an issue or drop me an [email](mailto:robbie.vanleeuwen@gmail.com).
+If you have any issues with the analysis or find any bugs, feel free to raise an issue or drop me an [email](mailto:robbie.vanleeuwen@gmail.com).

 ## License